rastaman/octools/README.md

 ## Installation

 This utility requires nodejs and npm.
 Install them for your platform.

-When, proceed to install : checkout the project with git and run :
+Then, proceed to install : checkout the project with git and run :

-    sudo npm install -g.
+    sudo npm install -g

 The default store file is located at $HOME/.octools/store.json